dalibo/data2pg/doc/install.md

    * tdb_host : the IP address to reach the PostgreSQL target database
    * tdb_port : the IP port to reach the PostgreSQL target database
    * tdb_dbname : the PostgreSQL database name
-   * tdb_user : the role used to log on the target database (optional, leave it to NULL to use the default data2pg role)
+   * tdb_user : the role used to log on the target database (optional, leave it to NULL to use the default `data2pg` role)
    * tdb_pwd : the password to use to log on the target database (optional, it is preferable to leave it to NULL and rely on the .pgpass file)
    * tdb_cnx_options : some additional options to add to the connection string (optional)
    * tdb_description : a textual description of the database (optional)
    * tdb_locked : a flag to protect the database against unattended data copy ; set it to FALSE to run batches of type COPY.

 The administration database can be created using the supplied `data2pg_init_db.sh` shell script.
 Before running it, adjust the environment variables defined at the beginning of the script.
-Also adjust the password of the `data2pg` role on the `CREATE ROLE` statement.

 Then type: